openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 The File.getRootDirectories() method lists all root volumes, such as C: and mounted volumes, on a Windows computer.
 On Mac OS and Linux, this method always returns the unique root directory for the machine (the &quot;/&quot; directory).
 The StorageVolumeInfo.getStorageVolumes() method provides more detailed information on mounted storage volumes (see

-“Working with storage volumes” on page 687
+"Working with storage volumes" on page 687

 ).

 **_Note:_** _The root of the file system is not readable on Android.
-A File object referencing the directory with the native path, “/”, is returned, but the properties of that object do not have accurate values.
+A File object referencing the directory with the native path, "/", is returned, but the properties of that object do not have accurate values.
 For example, spaceAvailable is always 0._

 Pointing to an explicit directory